natobits/DeepLearning-WinogradConvolution/README.md

 DeepLearning-WinogradConvolution is a Winograd based kernel for convolutions in deep learning frameworks.
 It's an implementation of Winograd convolutions that supports three WT methods, namely, WT_6X6_F_4X4_3X3, WT_8X8_F_4X4_5X5, and WT_8X8_F_6X6_3X3, where a 3x3 convolution kernel is recommended.
 This project borrows some components from SkimCaffe, but the Winograd kernel implemented here is more portable.

 ## Dependencies
-For performance reasons, a fast blas such
+For performance reasons, a fast blas such as mkl-gemm or openblas is preferred.

+#